mull-project/mull/docs/HowMullWorks.rst

 Reporting
 ---------

 Mull reports survived/killed mutations to the console by default.
+The compiler-like warnings are printed to standard output.

 Mull has an SQLite reporter: mutants and execution results are collected in SQLite database.
 This kind of reporting makes it possible to make SQL queries